hernancontigiani/AiChat-react-fastapi/README.md

 - Demo deploy on AWS.

-# How to setup a new project from scratch
+## How to setup a new project from scratch
 __NOTE__: This is not necesarry as nextjs is already installed in the project.
 Is just for reference.

-## Create front app
+- Create front app
 ```sh
 docker run --rm -it --user "$(id -u):$(id -g)" -v $(pwd):/front -w=/front node:18.16.0 npx create-next-app@latest --js front
 ```

-## How to intall axios and flowbite
+- How to intall axios and flowbite
 Launch docker container with node image:
 ```sh
 $ docker run --rm -it --user "$(id -u):$(id -g)" -p 3000:3000 -v $(pwd)/front:/front -w=/front node:18.16.0 bash
 ```

-Inside the docker terminal, run:
+- Inside the docker terminal, run:
 ```sh
 $ npm install axios
 $ npm install flowbite flowbite-react
 ```

+## Thanks!
+Feel free to contact me by mail _hernan4790@gmail.com_ for any doubt.\
+Enjoy :smile:!!